mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 #### 2.3.1 File encoding has not been set, using platform encoding UTF-8, i.e. build is platform dependent!

-Similar to the Maven resources plugin, the Maven compiler plugin may return
+Similar to the Maven resources plugin, the Maven compiler plugin may return:

 ```text
 [WARNING] File encoding has not been set, using platform encoding UTF-8, i.e. build is platform dependent!